AI Search Optimization for Car Dealerships: The Complete GEO Guide

 2. Create an llms.txt File (30 minutes)

 An llms.txt file sits at your website root (yourdealership.com/llms.txt) and gives AI a structured summary of your business.
-Think of it as a cover letter for AI crawlers.

 Use this template: